 To register, fill out the form above, send it to the supervisor of your thesis by email and have it signed.
 When you get the signed form back, you can send it to an exam manager at the Academic Office Biology.
 You will then receive an email asking you to confirm the delivery date (it is in the email) by email.
-Only then is your work registered.
+Only then your work is registered.

 The master's thesis usually consists of

 - a (short) theoretical introduction to the topic, including development of a research concept with the supervisor of the thesis

 - a 3 to 4-month experimental treatment of the topic in one of the participating study groups, as well as

 - the written documentation, evaluation and interpretation of the results according to the rules of good scientific practice in a master's thesis, and